matwilso/matwilso.github.io/_posts/gpt-sim.md

 It now seems pretty clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 And though it is still primitive in many ways, I don't think I would have expected GPT to be able to do some of the things that it can.
+(And maybe ditto for AlphaGo, the DOTA/SCII work, though I never really made any concrete advance predictions for any of these.)
 Quantity really does seem to have a quality all its own here.
 Whole new capabilities arise from training bigger and bigger systems.